 Wednesday Night Race Series

-This regatta is held annually in June as part of the Gulf of Maine Ocean Racing Associations’ spring series.
+This regatta is held annually in June as part of the Gulf of Maine Ocean Racing Association’s spring series.
+The HYC Regatta is also the final event of the GMORA Casco Bay Club Challenge.
 The course takes the fleet through the glorious islands of Casco Bay.
-All HYC members, Casco Bay Yacht Clubs, and local recreational and weekend racers are welcome.
-Come and enjoy a day on the bay in a pursuit race format sailing around the islands from Harraseeket River to Eagle Island.
+All HYC members, Casco Bay Yacht Clubs, GMORA racers, and local recreational and weekend racers are welcome.
+Come and enjoy a day on the bay in a pursuit race format sailing around the islands from Harraseeket River to Eagle Island and many islands in between.
 Whether you are out for a family race or serious competition, this race has it all.
 The finish is in the vicinity of Potts Harbor and Dolphin Marina.

 HYC Women’s Cup

 This event will be run as part of the Wednesday Night PHRF series.
 Each boat’s skipper must be a woman.
 A trophy will be presented at the annual meeting for the 1st place finish.
 If there is not a woman on your boat, please invite a friend or club member to take over the helm for the race.

 HYC Annual Punch Bowl Regatta – Saturday after Labor Day